Living On Campus

 Vacuum Cleaners

 Each resident assistant has a vacuum cleaner that residents can check out.
 Vacuum cleaners are also available at the RA Desks in Rocky Mtn.
 Hall II.
-Be prepared to leave your ID or Driver’s License when checking one out.

 Storage